5 Steps to Effective Negotiation

 Probably the toughest words you can hear when you first start out in negotiation.
-Whether it’s a job offer, an off the rack t-shirt price, or a car, knowing how to properly negotiate can significantly help you and the other party involved.
-In this article, I have taken my personal experience from negotiating job offering and contracts to also larger deals where I have been behind the scenes of multi millionaire dollar company acquisitions.
+Whether it’s a job offer, and off the rack t-shirt price or a car, knowing how to properly negotiate can significantly help you and the other party involved.
+In this article, I have taken my personal experience from negotiating job offerings and contracts to also larger deals where I have been behind the scenes of multi-millionaire dollar company acquisitions.

 I work in a pretty weird industry- speaking.
 This is one of the only industries that has the product price (keynote speaking) always up for negotiation.
-What this means is, when I client reaches out, there is always a back and forth matching between what I want someone to book me at and what someone is willing to pay.
-Everyday at least myself or someone on my team is negotiating.
-From the thousands of negotiations you start to see patterns and best practices on finding the best solution that works for both parties.
+What this means is, when I client reaches out, there is always a back and forth matching between what I want someone to book me and what someone is willing to pay.
+Every day at least myself or someone on my team is negotiating.
+From the thousands of negotiations, you start to see patterns and best practices on finding the best solution that works for both parties.

 However, many people reading this post, probably are not in speaking.
 Maybe they are looking for a job or are looking to buy a car.
 There is a common thread running through all of them and I wanted to put that in this post.
 However, due to the variety of backgrounds, I wanted to make these steps more general to maintain applicableness to the reader.